Skip to main content

 • do not treat a populated fromAddress as a signal that origin sourcing is active

-If product decides origin-based tax is required later, that will need an explicit model change rather than a silent behavior switch.
+Origin-based tax requires an explicit model change rather than a silent behavior switch.

 2. SPD support is live